Neutrino mass and dark energy constraints from redshift-space distortions: Introduction

 This work takes advantage of several recent theoretical developments.
 Time-Renormalization Group perturbation theory was designed in Refs.~\cite{Pietroni_2008,Lesgourgues_etal_2009} for cosmological models with scale-dependent linear growth, including massive neutrino models.
 It was compared with N-body dark matter simulations in Refs.~\cite{Carlson_White_Padmanabhan_2009,Upadhye_2014,Upadhye_2016}, the last of which extended it to redshift space in the code \redtime.
-Meanwhile, the FAST-PT techniques of Refs.~\cite{McEwen_2016,Fang_2017} used Fast Fourier Transforms to speed up perturbation theory integrals considerably.
+Meanwhile, the Fast Fourier Transform (FFT) techniques of Refs.~\cite{Schmittfull_2016,McEwen_2016,Fang_2017}, named FAST-PT in Ref.~\cite{McEwen_2016}, speed up perturbation theory integrals considerably.
 Here we have used FAST-PT to speed up \redtime~by a factor of over forty.
 Its new running time is a few seconds on an eight-processor desktop machine, comparable to the running time of \Camb.
 Since the technical details are not necessary for understanding our results, we defer their discussion to the appendices, along with descriptions of our implementation of the bias model of Ref.~\cite{McDonald_Roy_2009} and the BOSS DR11 likelihood function of Ref.~\cite{Beutler_2014b}.

 The article is organized as follows.
 Section~\ref{sec:background} provides overviews of massive neutrino cosmology, redshift-space distortions, and galaxy bias.
 The three data sets we use are summarized in Sec.~\ref{sec:data_sets} along with our Monte Carlo Markov Chain analysis.
 Our results are tabulated and described in Sec.~\ref{sec:results_and_discussion}, and Sec.~\ref{sec:conclusions} concludes.
 Three appendices provide more detail on our galaxy bias implementation, the FAST-PT enhancement of the \redtime~redshift-space perturbation code, and our implementation of the galaxy survey likelihood allowing for rapid marginalization over the bias parameters.